An introduction to transport phenomena, course given to 3rd year students in the engineering curriculum at ESPCI Paris.

+Mass transport in a microfluidic channel.
 This problem is discussed in detail in a paper by T. Squires, R. Messinger and S. Manalis, « Making it stick: convection, reaction and diffusion in surface based biosensors », Nature Biotechnology, 26, 417 (2008).
 The supplementary material of the paper describes the transport equations involved in more detail.

 This document describes the bases of thermal convection and introduces the relevant dimensionless numbers.
 These concepts are also applicable to flows driven by concentration gradients : Erosion of dissolvable bodies by convection-driven flows.
 A paper by M.S.
 Davies-Wykes et al.

 This document describes dispersion in velocity fields having a random character such as flows in porous media and turbulent flows.